chang5CAL/queue-notifier/README.md

-This is your Chrome extension which notifies you when you are at the top oft he call queue, or in a non-Ready state beyond 4 minutes.
+This is your Chrome extension which notifies you when you are at the top of the call queue, or in a non-Ready state beyond 4 minutes.